jerome-quere/JStd/README.md

 ### min ###

 Returns the lesser of a and b.
-If both are equivalent, a is returned.
+If both are equal, a is returned.

 	jstd.min(50, 42) //Return 42

 ### max ###

 Returns the lesser of a and b.
-If both are equivalent, a is returned.
+If both are equal, a is returned.

 	jstd.min(50, 42) //Return 50